Change Started

 The nature park has cliffs and valleys intermittently scattered along its length.
 The rocky terrain creates a predominantly savanna habitat with grasslands dotting the landscape.

-The forest boasts a rich and diverse flora and is home to an array of species such as leopard, sloth bear, striped hyena, grey wolf, golden jackal, Indian fox, jungle cat, Indian pangolin, etc.
+The forest boasts a rich and diverse flora and is home to an array of species, including leopard, sloth bear, striped hyena, grey wolf, golden jackal, Indian fox, jungle cat, and Indian pangolin.

 Within the serene landscapes of the Gandhi Sagar Sanctuary, thousands of ancient rock paintings adorn the rocky cliffs, offering a glimpse into the rich tapestry of human history.

-Together with cheetahs, it can become a tourism hub, as wildlife lovers in India can witness these charismatic animals after 7 decades, offering livelihood and economic opportunities in the region.
+Together with cheetahs, it can become a tourism hub, as wildlife lovers in India can witness these charismatic animals for the first time in 7 decades, offering livelihood and economic opportunities in the region.

 Wrapping Up

-Reintroductions and translocation wildlife programs are not easy to implement as they involve robust scientific understanding, conservation efforts and community participation.
+Reintroduction and translocation wildlife programs are not easy to implement, as they require robust scientific understanding, conservation efforts, and community participation.

 The government has indicated that the introduction of cheetahs will be expanded to other wildlife and forest reserves in India.
 Apart from the Gandhisagar Sanctuary, another potential site is the Banni Grasslands in Gujarat.

-The cheetah introduction program in India would boost the global conservation efforts for the cheetah as a species and help conserve vulnerable genetic lineages.
+The cheetah introduction program in India would boost global conservation efforts for the species and help conserve vulnerable genetic lineages.

 Now that India launched another major initiative, the International Big Cat Alliance in April 2023, aimed at the conservation of seven big cats, the cheetah reintroduction becomes even more significant.